B2B Buyer Persona Examples & Templates

 3. Technical Gatekeeper (IT Director)

 Verdict: Technical Gatekeepers can kill deals even when HR loves the solution.
-If this tool becomes the next security incident, their name is on the postmortem.
+When this tool becomes the next security incident, their name is on the postmortem.

-They evaluate based on security, compliance, and technical architecture fit.
-Career risk drives their caution: if there's a breach, they own the incident response and regulatory fallout.
+Every evaluation they run centers on security posture, compliance alignment, and technical architecture fit.
+Career risk drives their caution: a breach means they own the incident response, the regulatory fallout, and every uncomfortable conversation that follows.

 Activation Approach: